iamrainonline/gamingdb/README.md

 An API based search engine.
 It has three sections; Popular Games, New Games and Upcoming games.
 The application is using windows date to dynamically adjust the API fetch.

+#Inspired by Dev Ed, The creative React and Redux